- What is high blood pressure and how is it treated?

 High blood pressure is so dangerous because it often has no symptoms.
 High blood pressure tends to run in families.
 Men are at higher risk than women, and blacks are at greater risk than whites.

 In most cases, high blood pressure can be controlled by eating a low-fat low-salt diet; losing weight, if necessary; beginning a regular exercise program; learning to manage stress; quitting smoking; and drinking alcohol in moderation, if at all.
-Medicines, called antihypertensives, are available if these changes do not help control your blood pressure within 3 to 6 months.
+Medicines, called antihypertensives, are available if these changes do not help control your blood pressure.

 See also on this site: High Blood Pressure (Hypertension)